xaur/decred-news/guidelines.md

 > Reddit subscribers: {} (+{})

-Second type of TODOs are URLs not enclosed in Markdown links.
-For example, an unenclosed URL in Relevant External simply means "write up this story".
+Second type of TODOs are "hanging" URLs not wrapped in Markdown links.
+For example, a hanging URL in Relevant External simply means "write up this story".

 Final release must have all TODOs resolved, i.e. contain no curly braces and no URLs outside of Markdown links.